Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

 *   Shows top recipes based on number of likes - As above
 *   Search recipes based on text input - Allows user to search for a recipe by text input
 *   Search recipes based on category - Allows user to search for a recipe by selecting a category (e.g. vegerarian)
-*   Search Users based on text input - Allows user to search for other user based on text input
-*   View Users functionality - Allows user to view the Searched Users profile
 *   Create Post functionality - Allows user to create a social media esque post
 *   Edit Post - Allows user to edit post
 *   View all posts - Allows user to see all posts